For those of you who don’t know, the Brat is a staple food in the traditional Wisconsin diet, along with cheese and beer.

 Looking for something a little leaner?
 Good thing that they serve chicken chipotle brats.

-90 less calories, and 12 less grams of fat.
+90 fewer calories, and 12 fewer grams of fat.

 However, I believe that supporting a community, enjoying being outside and listening to live music, while indulging an occasional brat is a decision that I, and you, can make on your own.

 If we stop focussing so much on what we do once in a while and start focussing on what we routinely do – we are all much more likely to be better off, and healthier individuals for that.

 Like what you read?
 Want to get up to date blog posts, newsletters and other special goodies sent directly to your email?
 Sign up below!